 These are things that you can carry if you wish.
 They may be considered essential depending on your individual circumstances.

 Some people can live without this however it is really effective against acid reflux.
-As an occasional sufferer, it has a real impact on what I can eat so having some effective treatment can really help.
+As an occasional sufferer, it has a real impact on what I can eat.
+When I use a treatment, it really helps reduce the symptoms.

 These are usually powders that are mixed with water.
 They are great for rehydrating after a bout of travellers tummy, or if you have lost a lot of body fluids through sweating.
 Or even for a bad hangover!
 They rebalance the salts in the body, meaning they are more efficient at hydrating the body than water alone.
 A few individual sachets packed into your travel first aid kit can be invaluable to helping recovery after dehydration.

-Safety pins and scissors are useful parts of a first aid kit, for cutting and pinning bandages.
-However, they cannot usually be carried as hand luggage on a flight.
+Safety pins and scissors are useful parts of a homemade first aid kit, for cutting and pinning bandages.
+However, beware that they cannot usually be carried as hand luggage on a flight.

 Particularly in these times of the Zika virus, then condoms are advisable, in addition to your usual birth control.

-So this is the round-up of the best travel first aid kit packing tips, from Tom, TripGourmet and nurse.
+So this is the round-up of the best first aid kit for backpacking packing tips, from Tom, TripGourmet and nurse.
 Your own travel first aid kit needs will depend on your personal and travel circumstances.
-However, we hope these are useful pointers on preparing the perfect travel first aid kit for whatever kind of trip you plan to take.
+However, we hope these pointers help you make your own first aid kit for whatever kind of trip you plan to take.

 IMPORTANT: (because we cannot emphasise this enough!)
 This article is not intended as medical advice.
 You should always talk to a doctor or pharmacist for travel advice or regarding the use of any medication.
 Especially if you are pregnant or taking prescription medication.
 Take sensible care of your health.